rometaidla/CarND-Behavioral-Cloning-P3/writeup_report.md

 _Changes_: added usage of left and right cameras with steering correction of _0.2_

-_Result_: car drove very well, staying in middle of road and easily took even the tight corners.
+_Result_: this improved car behaviour dramatically, it stayed in the middle of road and easily took even the tight bends

 This is the final model I submitted.
 I also played around with second track, but didn't find a way how handle tight ascents, so the architecture in current state does not work on second track.
-To better understand what change is needed, would probably need to add visualizing internal CNN states.
+To better understand what change is needed, visualizing internal CNN states is needed.

 #### 3. Final Model Architecture